lmodin/Todos/README.md

-This is a repo for different todo app branches.
+This is a repo for different todo apps.

 Take a look at the different branches to view code for todo apps built with various languages, tech, frameworks, etc.

+Current Branch list:
+- React-Redux